[NSW] The Comprehensive Guide to Opportunity Class (OC) Schools

 What is the OC Placement Test like?

-The test in 2024 is paper-based.
+The test in 2025 is computer-based.
 The test consists of 3 test components: Reading, Mathematical Reasoning, and Thinking Skills, in that order.

 • Reading – 25 items – 30 minutes